All Episodes

 It's why he went to Washington.

-To do this piecemeal, six billion dollars at time here where everybody's afraid of a government shutdown on our side.
+Everybody's afraid of a government shutdown on our side.

-When if that's what's necessary to fix this, then so be it.
+If that's what's necessary to fix this, then so be it.

 Is this the issue?

-This three-week extension of the continuing resolution.
+This three-week extension of the continuing resolution?

 It just convinced me, look, it's time to pick a fight.